randyrossi/bmc64/README.md

 ## GPIO Keyboard and Joysticks (PCB config)

 The PCB GPIO config option enables real keyboard and joystick scanning code meant to be used with a PCB specifically designed for BMC64.
-The PCB design is available at https://upverter.com/design/rrossi/bmc64  (It is possible to breadboard these connections using jumpers but that would mean a mess of wires inside your C64 shell)
+The PCB design is available at https://upverter.com/design/rrossi/bmc64  It is possible to breadboard these connections using jumpers but that would mean a mess of wires inside your C64 shell.
+The PCB is meant to mount your DB9 joystick ports, a power switch and power connector in the right spots as well as provide power for the shell's LED.

 The PIN configuration for joysticks is different than what was described above for the Non-PCB GPIO config option.
-So if you turn this on, the GPIO joysticks you wired directly to the PI's header will not work unless you re-wire them as described below.
+So if you turn this option on, the GPIO joysticks you wired directly to the PI's header will not work unless you re-wire them as described below.

 GPIO | C64 JOY PIN  | KEYBOARD CONNECTOR
 -----|--------------|-------------------